cod-ux/suryaganesandotcom/README.md

-# suryaganesandotcom
+# Personal website
-My personal website - Portfolio &amp; other fun stuff
+A Next js + Tpescript website that showcases my work and thoughts